 1. The China Study Cookbook by LeAnne Campbell, PhD

-In 2005, LeAnne’s father and her brother Dr. Thomas Campbell published The China Study, establishing a direct link between animal-based diets and a host of diseases.
+In 2005, LeAnne’s father and her brother Dr. Thomas Campbell published The China Study, establishing a direct link between animal-based diets and many diseases.

 In creating meals that reverse SAD-related illnesses, she challenges her readers to use less fat, sugar, and salt.
 From the way they’re presented, it’s clear that dishes like these international delights are regular features at her table.